≡ Menu

 The Infinite Banking Concept, (AKA “IBC”), has taken on a lot of other names, such as cash flow banking, be your own bank, family banking concept, bank on yourself, perpetual wealth strategy, becoming your own bank, circle of wealth, your family bank, and wealth maximization account.

 Infinite banking is a strategy of using properly structured high cash value whole life insurance as your own personal “banking” system, rather than a traditional bank.
-The primary benefit of using life insurance for this purpose is it provides a tax-favored vehicle that offers contractually guaranteed growth for you to pass your finances through, rather than use a typical savings account or money market account where your gains are taxed and the interest rate is not guaranteed.
+The primary benefit?
+It provides a tax-favored vehicle with contractually guaranteed growth for your finances—unlike typical savings or money market accounts where your gains are taxed and interest rates fluctuate.

 Velocity of Money